 - If you have people flying in to film (an executive for instance) did you want to capture something extra with them for potential use later?
 Maybe hired actors could do a little of that as well.

-- If you are interviewing, ask those couple questions for further video use too at the tail end of your interview
+- If you are interviewing, ask them extra questions for further video use, at the tail end of your interview.

-- See if you production crew can have someone taking BTS (Behind the Scenes) footage and photo for social use during the production day.
+- See if your production crew can have someone taking BTS (Behind the Scenes) footage and photo for social use during the production day.

-There are probably way more ideas for you to save money (i.e. shoot the video yourself internally when the video can be more casual, etc.) But hopefully these tips get the wheels spinning for you in planning your next video project.
-Go for it!
+There are even more ideas for you to save money when it comes to your video (i.e. shoot the video yourself internally when the video can be more casual, etc.) But hopefully these tips get the wheels spinning for you in planning your next video project.
+Be bold, have fun, and go for it!